 2. FORUMS

-3. Relationship, sexual behavior, and functioning.
+3. Relationship, sexual behavior, and sexual functioning.

 My eldest daughter is 14 years old, she looks like a mature woman, she has a regular boyfriend, and she came to ask me for birth control pills.
 I'm undecided, and my husband claims it's too early.

-The question you raised is an almost universal that virtually any parent (especially girls' parents) has asked themselves.
+The question you raised is almost universal; virtually any parent (especially girls' parents) has asked themselves.
 (Including me at the time) The answer depends not only on the girl's chronological age but also and especially on the question of emotional maturity.
 The girl needs to see a love affair, not just a sexual relationship (even if it is not eternal).
 A girl who comes to ask for contraception from her mother feels confident in her parents!
-This is an essential message to parents.
+It is an essential message to parents.
 The alternative is to have sex without contraception or other means, without the parents' knowledge, sometimes even getting into an unplanned pregnancy.

 May interest you: